whg-training/whg-training-resources/docs/programming/programming_with_gene_annotations3/008_Converting_gff_to_sqlite.md

 utility** - a program you can run on the command-line to do something useful.

 Specifically let's write a program to convert a GFF file to the [sqlite database](https://www.sqlite.org) format.
 There are lots of good reasons to do this.
-One of them is that `sqlite` will make it easy to load the data we want from almost any language, without having to re-write another `parse_gff3_to_dataframe()` function.
-It will make it easy to load bits of data we want.
+One of them is that `sqlite` will make it easy to load the data from almost any language without having to re-write another `parse_gff3_to_dataframe()` function.
+It will make it easy to load bits of data we want, solving the issues of using lots of memory that we encountered earlier.

 ## How we'll run the program